uploadcare/uploadcare-widget/README.md

 `role` attribute and places widgets there.
 Once a file is uploaded, this `<input>` gets a
 CDN link with a file UUID.
-Your server then receives this link instead of file content.
+Your server then receives this link, not file content.

 We suggest placing the widget somewhere at the top of your form.
 Unlike regular inputs, our widget starts uploading files **immediately**